anthonyd23/atlassian_mcp/README.md

 Model Context Protocol (MCP) server for Atlassian tools (Jira, Confluence, and Bitbucket).

-> **Enterprise-grade MCP server providing 94 production-ready tools for Jira, Confluence, and Bitbucket**
+> **Enterprise-grade MCP server providing 98 production-ready tools for Jira, Confluence, and Bitbucket**
 >
 > - ✨ Works with Amazon Q Developer, Claude, Cursor, and more
 > - 🚀 Deploy locally or to AWS Lambda
 > - 🔒 Enterprise security built-in
+> - 🎫 Ticket Support Agent with 4 specialized tools

 ## Quick Links